nguyj8/jnncode/README.md

 # jnncode-
-A personal portfolio website created with HTML, CSS, and JavaScript about me, my work, as well as business inquiries.
+A personal portfolio website created with HTML, CSS, and JavaScript that features J's work, J's experience, and business inquiries.